NTIA/p528-gui/README.md

 To aquire a pre-built executable of this tool, navigate to the [Releases](https://github.com/NTIA/p528-gui/releases) page and download the most recent release.
 Once downloaded, unzip the `.zip` file and place all files in the same folder.
 Double-click on the `.exe` file to launch the application.

-## Dependencies ##
+## Configure and Build ##

 The tool is built on the .NET Framework and Windows Presentation Foundation, and is thus limited to execution on Microsoft Windows.
 It uses the [Live Charts](https://github.com/Live-Charts/Live-Charts) package for the rendering of the plot.
-As previously stated, this tool uses the [U.S. Reference Implementation](https://github.com/NTIA/p528) of the P.528 model to generate the loss values.
+The [U.S. Reference Implementation](https://github.com/NTIA/p528) of the P.528 model is used to generate propagation loss relative to distance.

 ## References ##